where to mount weather station

-The location of a weather station is very important for getting accurate weather data.
-Proper placement helps ensure that measurements like temperature, humidity, precipitation, wind speed, and wind direction show real conditions.
+The location of a weather station is very important for accurate weather data.
+Proper placement helps ensure that measurements like temperature, humidity, and wind speed reflect real conditions.
 This avoids interference from human-made or natural factors.
 Here are some key tips for placing weather stations effectively:

 1. Far from Obstacles

-We should put a weather station in an open area.
+We should place a weather station in a clear area.
 It must be away from tall buildings, trees, or other things that could block the wind.

 These barriers can create small weather patterns that do not show the larger area.
 Wind sensors should be placed at least 10 meters (about 33 feet) above the ground.
 This helps reduce interference from wind at the surface.